Elon Musk: Don't censor me in Tesla shareholder lawsuit

 The lawsuit stemmed from volatility in Tesla's shares after Musk tweeted on Aug.
 7, 2018, that he had "funding secured" to potentially take Tesla private at $420 per share.

+"Tesla's shareholders have a right to a fair trial," Nicholas Porritt, a lawyer for the shareholders, said in an email.
+"Mr. Musk should respect that.
+[His] statements risk confusing the jury about the established facts in this case."

-Musk has defended the tweet's accuracy, and said he would never lie to shareholders.
+Musk has said he would never lie to shareholders.
 He has offered to buy Twitter for $54.20 per share.

 The case is In re Tesla Inc Securities Litigation, U.S. District Court, Northern District of California, No. 18-04865.